Size: 14.0 x 4.2 x 2.4 inches

 Supported audio formats: Dolby Audio

-All-in-one devices sometimes add up to less than the sum of their parts, but the Roku Streambar really does deliver both a great 4K streaming device and a good speaker in one small, affordable package.
+The Roku Streambar truly earns its title as one of the best soundbars on sale today.
+All-in-one devices sometimes add up to less than the sum of their parts, combines the best of all words, delivering both a respectable soundbar and a great 4K streaming device in one small, affordable package.

 And when we say small, we mean it.
 The Streambar isn’t much bigger than a loaf of bread, yet its four drivers produce clear, room-filling sound.
-As you’ll see in my Roku Streambar review, it’s not as powerful as the premium options on our best soundbars list, but it is an attractive option for anyone looking to improve their television set’s (probably dismal) audio, while also getting high-quality, ultra high-definition 4K video.
+As you’ll see in my Roku Streambar review, it’s not the most powerful, nor is it as portable as the best Bluetooth speakers, but it is an attractive option for anyone looking to improve their television set’s (probably dismal) audio while also getting high-quality, ultra high-definition 4K video.

 Roku has impressed us over the years with their top-notch streaming devices.
 They already packed one into the same space as a very decent speaker with the Smart Soundbar; now, they’ve made one even tinier.
 If you’re a fan of reducing electronic clutter, the Streambar is one of the best streaming devices and may be a dream come true.